nosey-dewdrop/age-wiz/README.md

 So after computer science, I'll be in medical school and not a single person will be able to guess my age.
 Because I hacked my telomeres.
 Yes I am Deadpool.
 I am cancer, just like my tumors my other cells are recurring too!!!!!!!!!!!!!
 Henceforth, I will be sexy forever!!!!

-Technical Details
+## Technical Details

-Python-based age estimation
+# Python-based age estimation
-Trained on personal dataset (4 images, ages 21-22) Privacy-focused approach
+# Trained on personal dataset (4 images, ages 21-22)

-Frontend coming soon
-Future Plans
+# Future Implementations

-Medical school integration
-Telomere research
-Age-defying algorithms
-World domination through superior genetics and coding skills
+Frontend
+Age Guessing